antonbalucha/the-framework/README.md

 # The-Framework

-Structure and set of Java libraries which help me to build simple web applications.
+Structure, set of Java libraries and basic functionality which help me to build simple web applications.

 ## General idea about The Framework